jessetane/arborist/README.md

 [![browser support](https://ci.testling.com/jessetane/arborist.png)](https://ci.testling.com/jessetane/arborist)

 ## Why
 Sometimes it's convenient to have hierarchical data in linear list form, sometimes it's not.
 This module lets you transform your data from a linear list to a hierarchical tree and back again.
+It also lets you recursively walk and transform data you already have in a tree.

 ## How
 The module exports a single class `Arborist`.
 Make yourself an instance: